LinkedInLearning/github-actions-for-ci-cd-4375061/Ch04/04_08_solution_develop_a_deployment_pipeline/README.md

 They’ve asked you to help them straighten out the pipeline, set up more control for deployment to particular environments, and provide a summary once the pipeline completes.

 # Solution
 1. Create a new repo and add the exercise files.
-Observe the provided workflow.
+Run and observe the provided workflow.

     Move the provided workflow into the `.github/workflows` directory.